b-basyildiz/Quantum_Hackathon/README.md

 <a href="url"><img src="death_phase.png" align="center" height="350" width="250" ></a>

-As seen in the picture one cow will die.
-The probability of a cow dying is based on age, and it relates to how many turns the cow has been on the board.
+As seen in the picture one cow will die.The probability of a cow dying is based on age, and it relates to how many turns the cow has been on the board.

 ### Quantum AI